Red-hot Florida State routs No. 20 Clemson 80-61

 POLL IMPLICATIONS

-Clemson will likely drop out of the top 25.
-Florida State is 4-0 in the last 11 days and could jump from receiving votes to ranked on Monday when the new top 25 is released.
+Following a third straight loss, Clemson will likely drop out of the Top 25.
+Florida State is 4-0 in the last 11 days and could jump from receiving votes to ranked on Monday when the new poll is released.

 TAKEAWAYS

-Clemson misfired badly from 3-point range early, making just 2 of 16 (12.5%) from beyond the arc in the first half.
+Clemson misfired badly from 3-point range early, making just 2 of 16 (12.5%) of shots from beyond the arc in the first half.
 The Tigers trailed by double figures most of the game and couldn’t catch up.

 Florida State showed off its depth as 11 players scored, avenging a 77-67 loss at Clemson on Dec.
 29. The Seminoles have not lost to Clemson in Tallahassee since Feb.
 4, 2015.